Here is a breakdown of major shareholders in Brookfield Asset Management Inc. (NYSE: BAM)

 Analyst recommendations provided by FactSet shows that the consensus forecast for Brookfield Asset Management Inc. (BAM) is a “Buy”.
 12 analysts offering their recommendations for the stock have an average rating of 1.90, where 1 rate it as a Hold and 1 think it is a “Overweight”.
 10 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Brookfield Asset Management Inc. is expected to release its quarterly report on 11/10/2022.The EPS is expected to grow by 2333.30% this year
+Brookfield Asset Management Inc. is expected to release its quarterly report on 02/09/2023.The EPS is expected to grow by 2333.30% this year

 Brookfield Asset Management Inc. (BAM) Top Institutional Holders